andrewkolos/hybot-discord-elo-bot/README.md

-# HyBot ELO Tracking Bot For Discord
+# HyBot Elo Tracking Bot For Discord

 HyBot is a Node.js Discord bot created with the Discord.js framework.
 With HyBot, users can record matches with simple commands.
-ELO scores are updated automatically, and users can see ELO scores.
+Elo scores are updated automatically, and users can see Elo scores.
 HyBot is decently modular, and new commands can be added easily by implementing the `Command` interface.
-HyBot was built primarily with ELO-tracking functionality in mind, but this can be ignored if desired.
+HyBot was built primarily with Elo-tracking functionality in mind, but this can be ignored if desired.

 # Using the Bot